International Exhibition 15.1.2021 – 12.3.2021

 MOSCHBERG – Pictures from the Future (2016)

 Stopping climate change means changing your life.
-Here is a small town in Westfalia, before and after.
-The inhabitants have changed their town into a living and pleasant place to live.
-MOSCHBERG shows how it looks like and how it feels to live in a transition town.
-You learn about many things you can do and how beautiful and full of life it is.
-With Leo and Mona you experience what is fun about ecologic change, but also, what are the difficult parts – and how it can succeed when minds and societies change.
+A small town in the Sauerland region before – after: the people of Moschberg have transformed their town into a livable and thriving place.
+MOSCHBERG shows what that looks like and what it feels like to live in a Transition Town.
+You see what you can do and how beautiful and alive it is.
+With Leo and Mona you experience what is fun about the ecological turnaround, but also where it is difficult.
+And how it can succeed when society and people change.

 Homeless turtle (2020)